If you are thinking about some kind of career transition, you've probably been thinking about it for some time now—maybe a long time.

 If the work points to LEAVE, we progress towards that; if our work points to STAY, we start implementing strategies to get your career at your current organization re-invigorated.

 The right choice for you affects all those around you

 Yes, there are those people who are born full of purpose and direction and zeal.
 They are the minority, I promise, even if they are your friend, sister, brother and parents.

 It looks soooo easy when you have that clear direction.
 And, in some ways, it is.

 An inner voice asks: "What's wrong with me?
 If only I could identify my passion, I could have a great career too."

 You May Never Find a Passion.
 But You Can Find Something Just as Powerful, that Lasts in a Changing World

 There are a few things that you can identify that will provide you with a sense of direction, accomplishment, and something even more important: flexibility for a world changing so rapidly that most of the careers of today may not even exist in a decade and most of the careers of tomorrow haven't been invented yet.

-I help you figure out what you have to offer in a way that is uniquely you, and that combines your talents with the elements that get you stoked and keep you moving through changes in the world of work.
+I help you figure out what you have to offer in a way that is uniquely you, and that combines your talents with the factors that keep you stoked, and keep you moving through changes in the world of work.